kdltr/glfw3-chicken/README.md

 Called when a window is closed.
 Expects a function with the signature `(lambda (WINDOW) ...)`. `WINDOW` is the window that was closed.

+    [parameter] window-refresh-callback

+Called when a window’s content is damaged and needs to be refreshed.
+Expects a function with the signature `(lambda (WINDOW) ...)`. `WINDOW` is the window that needs refreshing.

     [parameter] window-focus-callback

 Called when a window comes into or goes out of focus.
 Expects a function with the signature `(lambda (WINDOW FOCUSED?) ...)`. `WINDOW` is the affected window, while `FOCUSED?` is true when the window has been focused and false otherwise.